-We’ve got information about August move-in day, what to bring and how to get here!
+We’ve got information about September move-in day, what to bring and how to get here!

-Download our Move-In Guide 2014
+Download our Move-In Guide 2016 *coming soon

-Read about the transition to Queen’s at the Queen’s Parent website
+Read about the transition to Queen’s at the Queen’s Parent website.

-Visit the Queen’s Event Calendar to find out what’s happening on campus
+Visit the Queen’s Event Calendar to find out what’s happening on campus.

 Student Health 101 is an interactive online magazine intended to engage students in living healthfully and developing skills needed for success during the school year and beyond.
 The magazine features stories and videos from students and readers across Canada and addresses issues around mental health and physical well-being as well as things like recipe ideas and exercise tips.
-The Student Advocate provides a quick-to-read summary of the articles, designed to help you support your student through the growth and challenges he or she may be facing.
+The Student Advocate provides a quick-to-read summary of the articles, designed to help you support your student through the growth and challenges they may be facing.
 Queen’s parents can register a personal email address to receive The Student Advocate as well as the full student magazine by visiting http://read101.ca/queensu-pp.html.